My great uncle died when a Steinway & Sons piano fell nine stories from an apartment building in Manhattan and flattened him into the sidewalk.

 I won’t go into extensive details on how to do these things, because I have a whole

 - Language learning.
-I’d downloaded a few apps like Memrise and started working with a tutor on iTalki for about an hour a week.
-Honestly, I’d learned zero Japanese for I got here aside from a few key phrases.
+I downloaded a few apps like Memrise and started working with a tutor on iTalki for about an hour a week.
+Honestly, aside from a few keyphrases, I’d learned zero Japanese before I got here.

 - Saying bye to everyone.
 I’d scheduled hangouts and final goodbyes with pretty much everyone I loved in Denver.
 It’s amazing how much more available people make themselves when they believe they won’t see you again for a long, long time.